rmit-iPSE-s2-2023/24HZ/HZ24/Documentation.docc/Talking With the Blockchain.md

 ### JSON-RPC

-The JSON-RPC specification is the interface implemented by Ethereum nodes so that people (or computers) that want to read Ethereum blockchain data, they have a common way of gathering the necessary information.
+The JSON-RPC specification is the interface implemented by Ethereum nodes so that people (or computers) that want to read Ethereum blockchain data have a common way of gathering the necessary information.
 Similar to a REST API call, you make a JSON-RPC request that adheres to this specification for the kind of information that you'd like to retrieve.

 For example, to obtain the current block number, you form a JSON-RPC request for the method called `eth_blockNumber` to any node that adheres to the JSON-RPC specification, and it will return a response with the current block number.